Ruby on Rails 🚇

 end

-• Prefer placing all specs in the root /spec directory instead inside of the engine.
+• Prefer placing all specs in the root /spec directory instead of inside the engine.
 The main rationale is that all specs are run together and share the same setup and configuration (/spec/support).

 engines/